 - How to prepare for interviews and to land a job

-Depending on the type of technician training program you choose, you can complete your training in as little as three months and begin your internship/externship to gain real-life experience.
+Depending on the type of technician training program you choose, you can complete your training as soon as possible and begin your internship/externship to gain real-life experience.
 Once you’re an official certified pharmacy technician, you can then work on earning additional certifications, such as the Sterile Product Certification and Pharmacy Compounding Certification.

 The healthcare industry is booming with new career opportunities that don’t require a doctorate (or even a degree!).
 In fact, the healthcare industry is estimated to add 2.4 million new jobs over the next few years, and 47,600 new jobs for pharmacy technicians (a 12% increase, which is faster than average).
 The best news?
-You can get trained and start working as a pharmacy technician in just a few months.
+You can get trained and start working as a pharmacy technician as soon as possible.
 Check out these five tips on how to begin a career as a pharmacy technician.

 1. Get Trained